Libritus is a semester-long class that explores modern worldviews through literature.

 For the 2025 Spring Semester:

-An a la carté class offered in collaboration with Scholé Hall in Georgetown, Texas
+An a la carté class offered at Scholé Hall in Georgetown, Texas

 Enroll Your Student: